OybekKayumov/complete-js/README.md

    - returning values from async functions
    - running promises in parallel
    - other promise combinators: race, allSettled and any

+### 17-MODERN-JS-MODULES-TOOLING

+   - an overview of modern JavaScript development
    -